billsix/programmingFromTheGroundUp/docs/source/functions.rst

 gets down to 1.

 By now, you should be able to go through the program without help.
-The only things you should need to know is that ``imullimull`` does integer multiplication and stores the result in the second operand, and ``decldecl`` decreases the given register by 1.
+The only things you should need to know is that ``imull`` does integer multiplication and stores the result in the second operand, and ``decl`` decreases the given register by 1.
 For more information on these and other instructions, see :ref:`instructionsappendix`

 A good project to try now is to extend the program so it will return the